wu-semsys/ontology-defect-heuristics/README.md

 This project is a REST service to check ontologies for possible defects using heuristics.
 For more information on the implemented heuristics see the [master thesis by Alexander Prock](https://repositum.tuwien.at/handle/20.500.12708/18436).

+Currently, heuristics for the detection of four different modelling errors are implemented:

+- Missing Disjointness Axioms
+- Confusion between logical and linguistic “and”
+- Trivially satisfiable allValuesFrom Restrictions
+- Missing Closure Axioms

-It is written in Kotlin and uses Spring Boot.
+The service is written in Kotlin and uses Spring Boot.
 [OWL API](https://github.com/owlcs/owlapi/wiki) is used for handling ontologies, reasoning is performed using the HermiT reasoner.

 Note: As this is a demo project no special effort was made to graciously handle errors, every problem will result in a response with error code 500.